How to get a mortgage for a vacation home

 Should you invest in a vacation home?

 A vacation home can be a valuable asset that helps you get rich over time and even gives you a steady flow of money.
-But first, you need to make sure that you can comfortably pay the mortgage payment and any other costs that come up with maintenance.
+But first, you need to make sure that you can comfortably pay the mortgage payment and any other maintenance costs.
 Before buying a second home, read up on other essential things you should consider.

 How much does a vacation home mortgage cost?